Overview

 | Parking | Paid on‑street parking nearby; coach parking available |

 The museum’s website provides up‑to‑date information on exhibitions, event calendars and virtual tours.
-For visitors requiring assistance, Irish Sign Language interpreted tours run regularly, and all galleries are fully wheelchair accessible.
+For visitors requiring assistance, Irish Sign Language interpreted tours run regularly, and tactile tours are offered for those with visual impairments.

 Getting There